Lifeng-Liang/DbEntry/doc/en/DataAccess/MultipleDataSource.md

 Multiple Data Source
 ==========

-In DbEntry, ``DataProvider`` is the main interface to access execute SQL.
+In DbEntry, ``DataProvider`` is the main interface to execute SQL.
 And ORM layer will call it to access database.
 From v4.0, The model stuffs moved to a class called ModelContext, all the things about the model such as ObjectInfo, ModelOprator etc, are in this class now.

 If there is ``DefaultContext`` node in ``App.config/Web.config``, it will use this argument to get the default context, otherwise it will use the empty string as the argument to get it.